Cassie Ainsworth: Series 1

 In "Chris", Cassie gives Sid more hints about her affection towards him and asks him on a date.
 However, in "Sid", he is grounded so Cassie tells him she will come over to his house.
 However, she is stood up due to Tony Stonem (Nicholas Hoult) convincing Sid to accompany him and Michelle at his choir performance, and when Sid admits he was with Michelle, Cassie lashes out at him.
 Later on she attempts suicide by intaking a large amount of pills mixed with vodka.
 When Sid tries to visit her in hospital, Jal Fazer (Larissa Wilson) forces him to leave.
-In "Michelle", Sid visits rehab in order to make amends with Cassie and she accepts his apology, but Sid is dismayed when she reveals has a boyfriend, Simon (James Buckley).
+In "Michelle", Sid visits rehab in order to make amends with Cassie and she accepts his apology, but Sid is dismayed when she reveals that she has a boyfriend, Simon (James Buckley).

 In "Effy", Sid calls her late at night after a fight with Tony and the two kiss.
 However, Sid stands her up again to rescue Tony and his sister Effy (Kaya Scodelario) from an overdose.
 In the finale, her parents move with her to Elgin, Scotland.
 She postpones her plans after discovering Sid loves her through a letter he wrote at the beginning of the episode, and the series ends with the pair holding hands on the same park bench Cassie attempted suicide on.
 It is implied that Sid lost his virginity to her at the start of the second series.